Helping Others Become SelfMade

 “Self Made” is a phrase popularized over 120 years ago by Frederick Douglass’ Self-Made Men speech, which stresses the capability to impact your destiny under your own power despite the situation you are in.

 The concept of being “self made” is a significant part of American culture and the basis of the American Dream.
-Being healthy can often seem like a daunting task emotionally, financially and socially, especially if a person already partakes in unhealthy behaviors (like smoking, for example).

 As shown by incorporating this concept in our network name, we strongly believe that every person can take their health in their own hands and embrace behaviors that can make an immediate and long-term impact.